Benbinbin/BlogiNote/content/article/tutorial/write-article.md

 **Relative Link** start with `.` and `..`
 ##### Code
 ::TipBox{type="announce"}
-Firstly, you should know the concept of **highlight theme** and the **preload programming languages**.
+Firstly, you should know the concept of **highlight theme** and the **preload program languages**.

-**Highlight theme** is a color rules to decorate the code text based on the programming language.
+**Highlight theme** is a color rules to decorate the code text based on the program language.

-**Preload programming languages** is a subset of programming languages which are selected out from a large amount languages, and the serve will do some work under the hook to make the code block writing in these programming languages will be highlighted correctly.
+**Preload program languages** is a subset of program languages which are selected out from a large amount languages, and the serve will do some work under the hook to make the code block writing in these program languages will be highlighted correctly.

-These two concept are set inside the :page_facing_up: `nuxt.config.ts` file, you can read the [*Choose your code highlight Theme*](./faq#choose-your-code-highlight-Theme) and [*Add some preload programming languages*](./faq#add-some-preload-programming-languages) these two part of the [FAQ article](./faq).
+These two concept are set inside the :page_facing_up: `nuxt.config.ts` file, you can read the [*Choose your code highlight Theme*](./faq#choose-your-code-highlight-Theme) and [*Add some preload program languages*](./faq#add-some-preload-program-languages) these two part of the [FAQ article](./faq).
 ::

 Markdown support two types of code: